State of Wisconsin

 The law defines disability for Medicaid as: "The inability to engage in any substantial gainful activity (SGA) by reason of any medically determinable physical or mental impairment(s) which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months."
 See Section 39.4.7 SSI Reference Values for the current SGA limits.

-Disability and blindness determinations are made by the DDBDisability Determination Bureau.
+Disability and blindness determinations for most EBD Medicaid programs are made by the DDBDisability Determination Bureau.
 The IMincome maintenance agency should submit an application for a disability determination even if the applicant/memberA recipient of Medicaid; formerly referred to as a "client." has already applied for SSISupplemental Security Income.
 A program based on financial need operated by the Social Security Administration that provides monthly income to low income people who are age 65 or older, blind, or disabled. or SSDISocial Security Disability Insurance.
 A benefit to disabled or blind individuals who have contributed to the Federal Insurance Contribution Act (FICA). (see Section 5.3 Disability Application Process), except for children applying for home and community-based waivers.
 An application for a disability determination should only be submitted for these children at the parent's request.

 Note that for some long-term care programs, eligibility is based on level of care determinations rather than on a disability determination.
-For example, there is no disability determination required for children to be eligible for home and community based waivers.
+For example, there is no disability determination required for children to be eligible for home and community-based waivers.
 The appropriate level-of-care determination as established by the functional screen is used as an indicator of the child’s need for services.
 This is also true for some adults.
 See Section 28.1 Adult Home and Community-Based Waivers Long-term Care Introduction and Chapter 37 Home and Community-Based Services: The Children's Long-Term Support Waiver Program.

 5.2.2 Disabled Medicaid Applicants and Members Who Convert from Social Security Disability to Social Security Retirement Benefits